Monson Lake State Park: The attack at the Broberg cabin

 The Dakota killed the three children and an adult left in the Broberg cabin, and went on to loot the Lundborg cabin.
 The elder Lundborg had evacuated his remaining family and hidden with Anna Stina Broberg in a slough.
 They were shot at but no one was hit.
 Surrounded by open ground, Peter Broberg and the Oman family were trapped in their cabin.
 Late that afternoon three Dakota approached the Oman home.
 The six settlers inside managed to duck into the cellar through a trapdoor, and listened as the place was shot up and looted.

 Finally the Dakota departed, though the Omans hid in the cellar until after sunset.
 They emerged and spent the night in the woods, encountering the superficially wounded Samuel Lundborg at dawn.
 The various survivors gathered on an island in a nearby lake.
 Two days after the attack, several settlers went to gather and bury the dead.
 The 13 killed—Anders (age 43), Christiana (36), Johannes (13), Andreas (10), and Christiana Broberg (7); Daniel (38), Anna Stina (30), Alfred (4), and John Broberg (10 months); Andreas (25), Gustaf (23), and Lars Lundborg (22), and Johannes Broberg (age and relation uncertain)—were all buried in a nearby field.
 Peter and the younger Anna Stina were the only members of their respective families to survive.

 As the war broadened, many settlers fled the region.
 Anna Stina and Peter returned to the area 3 years later, though settlement didn't fully rebound until the 1890s.
-The victims were reburied in New London, Minnesota, in 1891 and marked with a state-funded monument.
-Anna Stina had married another West Lake Settlement refugee in 1864 and they moved to Pennington County in northwestern Minnesota in 1880.
-She died in 1933 at the age of 87.
-Peter Broberg placed a memorial marker at the cabin site in a 1917 ceremony, and died in New London in 1925.